MystenLabs/seal/crates/dkg-cli/README.md

 4. Finalize Onchain

 a.
-Any party proposes committee with partial public keys and aggregated public key from DKG output.
-A threshold of parties also calls propose to add their approvals.
+Any party proposes a committee with partial public keys and aggregated public key from their local DKG output.
+A threshold of parties also proposes to add their approvals.

 ```bash
 sui client switch --address $ADDRESS_0 # repeat for ADDRESS_1, ADDRESS_2